trogers1/taylorrogers.com/README.md

 > **NOTE:** This app is very much a work-in-progress and currently under construction.
+It also hasn't been worked on for quite some time, as you can see be the use of CRA 😅

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).